TeamFAPS/PSVita-StorageMgr/README.md

 - Add more mount points: sd0 for example and adjust missing mount points for some devices
 - Add more exports (currently only ux0/uma0)
 - Include in VitaShell once exports are ready
-- Fix suspend/resume occuring about twice per hour when using SD2VITA
+- Fix suspend/resume occuring about twice per hour when using SD2VITA (?fixed now ?)
 - Create a user app for installation + configuration (+ real time mounting if VitaShell has not all mount points)
 - Create a user library
 - Detect a key that being pressed would load an alternative config